September 25, 2023

 Superman Ice Cream

-There is nothing that says you are from Michigan than saying that you like Superman Ice Cream.
-This ultra-sweet swirls of the colors of Superman’s costume, red, yellow, and blue.
+Nothing says you are from Michigan than saying that you like Superman Ice Cream.
+This ultra-sweet swirls of the colors of Superman’s costume: red, yellow, and blue.
 The flavors are typically cherry, lemon, and blue moon and were supposedly first formulated by Detroit’s own Stroh’s Ice Cream company.
 Stroh’s started making ice cream during prohibition, and the brewery has kept at it ever since.
 This ice cream is a Midwest favorite.
 The folks at the heart of the Great Lakes region have claimed it as their own.

 11. The Olive Burger